ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    functions inside these edge nodes, such as S3 \[STM-64 -> (ODU2)] and
    S18 \[(ODU2) -> STM-64].

-   When a 10Gb IP link between R1 and R3 is needed, an STM-64 Private Line service needs to be created between R1 and R3 (single-domain service request):
+   When a 10Gb an IP connectivity service between R1 and R3 is needed, an STM-64 Private Line service needs to be created between R1 and R3 (single-domain service request):